ueman/feedback/feedback/README.md

 ## ⚠️ Known Issues and limitations

 - Platform views are invisible in screenshots (like [webview](https://pub.dev/packages/webview_flutter) or [Google Maps](https://pub.dev/packages/google_maps_flutter)).
 For further details, see this [Flutter issue](https://github.com/flutter/flutter/issues/25306).
-- Web only works with Flutter's CanvasKit Renderer, for more information see [Flutter Web Renderer docs](https://flutter.dev/docs/development/tools/web-renderers).
+- Web only works with Flutter's CanvasKit Renderer.
+For more information on how to use it, see [Flutter Web Renderer docs](https://flutter.dev/docs/development/tools/web-renderers).

-## 📣  Author
+## 📣 Maintainer

-- Jonas Uekötter: [GitHub](https://github.com/ueman) and [Twitter](https://twitter.com/ue_man)
+Hey, I'm Jonas Uekötter.
+I created this awesome software.
+Visit my [GitHub profile](https://github.com/ueman) and follow me on [Twitter](https://twitter.com/ue_man).
+If you like this, please leave a like or star it on GitHub.

 ## Issues, questions and contributing

 You can raise issues [here](https://github.com/ueman/feedback/issues).
 If you've got a question do not hesitate to ask it [here](https://github.com/ueman/feedback/discussions).
 Contributions are also welcome.
 You can do a pull request on GitHub [here](https://github.com/ueman/feedback/pulls).
 Please take a look at [`up for grabs`](https://github.com/ueman/feedback/issues?q=is%3Aopen+is%3Aissue+label%3Aup-for-grabs) issues first.

-## Sponsoring

-I'm working on my packages on my free-time, but I don't have as much time as I would.
-If this package or any other package I created is helping you, please consider to [sponsor](https://github.com/ueman#sponsor-me) me.
-By doing so, I will prioritize your issues or your pull-requests before the others.